Insteon Binding

 Insufficient access to the lock directory will result in openHAB failing to access the device, even if the device itself is writable.

-# Adding New Device Types (Using Existing Device Features)
+# Adding New Legacy Device Types (Using Existing Device Features)

 <xml>